 John and Matthew both related that, in their work with government, the choice of which specific open source licenses to use was not particularly important.
 Matt told me that the City of Boston chose a public domain dedication for boston.gov in order to avoid any kind of license compatibility issues.
 John said that the government CIO’s decision to choose between open-source or proprietary software is most critical, and which open-source license is not nearly as important.

-4. Government policies and standards on open source licensing are very helpful.
+4. Government policies & standards on open source licensing are helpful.

 There is a collective problem for actors who decide what software is created, licensed, or used by governments: jurisdictions often have similar software needs, but choose different software solutions.
 For example, most cities require 311 systems, taxes, fees, registrations, etc., but each uses different software.
 The same can be said on a federal agency scale.
 The question of getting different governments or agencies to collaborate on the same open-source project can be somewhat stymieing (John: “if I had an answer to that question, I’d be a millionaire…”).